 7. Low Fuel Cost

 The fuel used for power generation by nuclear power plants is the radioactive element uranium that is found mostly in rocks.
-It does not require any process of mining and extraction.
-Thereby, reducing both the efforts and the cost involved.
+Compared to the other fuels the mining and extraction process of uranium is somewhat more feasible, thereby reducing both the efforts and the cost involved.
 Also, the nuclear fission process runs as a chain reaction.
-Hence, a large amount of energy can be generated by introducing a small part of the element.
+Hence, a large amount of energy can be generated by introducing even a small amount of the element.

 1. Unethical use of power

-Nuclear Power is capable of doing great wonders which include destroying as well.
-Since the discovery of nuclear power, the unethical and destructive utilization of technology has always been feared by all.
-This technology can be easily misused by people to manufacture weapons and bombs.
-This inappropriate use of energy has caused a great loss to humanity and nature.
+Although Nuclear Power is useful on many fronts, its misuse is very harrowing for mankind.
+Since the discovery of nuclear power, the unethical and destructive utilization of nuclear energy has always been feared by all.
+This technology can be easily misused by nuclear-equipped countries to manufacture lethal weapons that can cause a great loss to humanity and nature.

 2. Radioactive Waste